Henri Gatien Bertrand: Life

 Bertrand was born at Châteauroux, in the province of Berry, to a well-to-do bourgeois family.

 At the outbreak of the French Revolution, he had just finished his studies at the Prytanée National Militaire, and he entered the army as a volunteer.
-During the expedition to Egypt, Napoleon named him colonel (1798), then brigadier-general, and after the Battle of Austerlitz his aide-de-camp.
+During the expedition to Egypt, Bonaparte named him colonel (1798), then brigadier-general, and after the Battle of Austerlitz his aide-de-camp.
 His life was henceforth closely bound up with that of Napoleon, who had the fullest confidence in him, honoring him in 1808 with the title of count and at the end of 1813, with the title of Grand Marshal of the Palace.

-In 1808 Bertrand married Fanny (1785-1836), the daughter of general Arthur Dillon and through her mother a cousin of the Empress Joséphine.
+In 1808 Bertrand married Fanny (1785–1836), the daughter of general Arthur Dillon and through her mother a cousin of the Empress Joséphine.
 They had six children, with one being born on Elba and another on Saint Helena.

 It was Bertrand who in 1809 directed the building of the bridges by which the French army crossed the Danube at Wagram.
 In 1811, the Emperor appointed Bertrand governor of the Illyrian Provinces and during the German campaign of 1813, he commanded IV Corps which he led in the battles of Großbeeren, Dennewitz, Wartenburg and Leipzig.

 In 1813, after the Battle of Leipzig, it was due to his initiative that the French army was not totally destroyed.
-He accompanied the Emperor to Elba in 1814, returned with him in 1815, held a command in the Waterloo campaign, and then, after the defeat, accompanied Napoleon to St Helena.
+He accompanied the Emperor to Elba in 1814, returned with him in 1815, held a command in the Waterloo campaign, and then, after the defeat, accompanied Napoleon to Saint Helena.
 Condemned to death in 1816, he did not return to France until after Napoleon's death, and then Louis XVIII granted him amnesty allowing him to retain his rank.
 Bertrand was elected deputy in 1830 but defeated in 1834.
 In 1840 he was chosen to accompany the Prince of Joinville to St. Helena to retrieve and bring Napoleon's remains to France, in what became known as the retour des cendres.